 Give a tax-deductible charitable contribution

-Now is a good time to donate to a cause you believe in and simultaneously benefit from it on your 2016 taxes.
-Just remember – a tax deduction only saves you a fraction of the total amount you donate, so make that charitable contribution because you really want to support the cause and not just for the potential tax write-off.
-Giving directly to causes is also deemed a good alternative for those wrestling with whether to pursue a socially responsible investing strategy.
+Now is a good time to donate to a cause you believe in and simultaneously benefit from it on your 2017 taxes.
+Just remember: a tax deduction only saves you a fraction of the total amount you donate, so make that charitable contribution because you really want to support the cause, not just for the potential tax write-off.
+This year has been a difficult one for many around the world, so you could consider giving donations to help the Northern California fire recovery efforts, Hurricane Irma relief in Puerto Rico, and victims of the Las Vegas shooting.
+Giving directly to legitimate organizations in support of causes is also deemed a good alternative for those wrestling with whether to pursue a socially responsible investing strategy.

-We want to sincerely thank all of our clients who trust us every day with their hard earned money.
-We promise to continue to deliver value to you in 2017 and beyond.
-In the meantime, please let us know if you have any other suggestions that we should share.
-Happy Holidays!
+As an unprecedented 2017 comes to an end, we want to sincerely thank all of our clients who trust us every day with their hard earned money.
+We promise to continue to deliver value to you in 2018 and beyond.
+In the meantime, happy holidays!

 About the author(s)